 Whether you intend to sell your house or live in it for the next twenty years, knowing how to maintain a roof is vital to keeping your home safe, and its value growing.

-With the leaky home fiasco still having ongoing ramifications for many New Zealanders, here are few common roofing issues that have the potential to turn into real problems and reduce your property’s value.
+With the leaky home fiasco still having ongoing ramifications for many New Zealanders, here are a few common roofing issues that have the potential to turn into real problems and reduce your property’s value.

 Full gutters not only cause water to overflow and pool in undesirable spots; they make your roof susceptible to mould and mildew—which can get into/under your roof (and exterior walls).